 From there, outline the strategies you’ll need to achieve these goals, and put together a list of action items (organized by priority) to execute them.
 Then start working these action items into your schedule each week—and be consistent!

-You can download the APM 90-day goal sheets for mortgage loan originators and the rest of our 2023 Business Planning Book to help guide you through this process by clicking here.
+You can download the APM 90-day goal sheets for mortgage loan originators and the rest of our Loan Officer Business Planning Workbook to help guide you through this process by clicking here.

 4. Track Your Progress

 Part of executing successful goals is tracking how far you’ve come since you began.
 This helps you figure out which actions will help you reach your goals and which ones won’t.